eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![refresh](../docs/User-Guide-Images/RatingUploaded.png)

-If you want to delete a Rating you have the Option to do so by clicking on the 'Trash' Icon to the right of the Rating.
+If you want to delete a Rating, you have the Option to do so by clicking on the 'Trash' Icon to the right of the Rating.

 ![deleterating](../docs/User-Guide-Images/image2023-1-16_11-58-21.png)